 Havard’s attorneys argued that SBS diagnoses have been called into doubt since Havard’s trial in 2002.
-I wrote about the changing attitudes regarding SBS diagnoses here.

 The supreme court agreed that there was at least a question whether SBS is a legitimate scientific theory—a question that the trial judge will have to answer.
 A favorable result in the evidentiary hearing could result in a new trial for Havard.
 It also could influence other courts to reduce reliance on SBS diagnoses in criminal trials, not just in Mississippi, but here in Washington State and throughout the country.